UMM-CSci-Systems/C-programming-arrays/README.md

 your results.
 With a little care, you can put all the unique values in an unsorted array, and then ask your sorting algorithm to sort the desired bit of the array without messing with that important first element.

+You can use references like `../mergesort/mergesort.h` or `../mergesort/mergesort.c` to access appropriate files in that part of the project, either in things like `#include` statements or in `gcc/g++` calls.

 ## Final Words